Guardians vs. Twins Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 13 doubles, a triple, a home run, 29 walks and 17 RBI (57 total hits).
-He has swiped nine bases.
+- Steven Kwan has 58 hits with 13 doubles, a triple, a home run, 29 walks and 17 RBI.
+He's also stolen nine bases.

 Kwan Recent Games